Le-Gris/harc-viewer/README.md

 ## Project Structure

-This project is built using Smile, which provides:
+This project is built using Smile.

-- Built-in development tools and utilities for designing and deploying online behavioural experiments

 For more detailed information about developing with Smile, visit the [official documentation](https://smile.gureckislab.org/developing.html).